What is an investigational drug?

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.4

 - Phase I trials: Researchers test an investigational drug in a small group of people (20–80) for the first time.
 The purpose is to evaluate its safety and identify side effects.

 - Phase II trials: The investigational drug is administered to a larger group of people (100–300) to determine its effectiveness and to further evaluate its safety.

 - Phase III trials: The investigational drug is administered to large groups of people (1,000–3,000) to confirm its effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information that will allow the investigational drug to be used safely.4

-An investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for traditional approval by the FDA for sale in the United States.
-Some drugs go through the FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
-After a drug is approved by the FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.
+In most cases, an investigational drug must be proven effective and must show continued safety in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
+Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
+After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.4

 In what phase of testing is AMD-070?